revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 You have seen that most bank portals will force users to change the passwords after a interval.
 And they insist that never reuse the password which you used some where else.

-Now when you lock you phone, apps and payments using fingerprint you are literally using the same password in all the places and this password is something you can't change.
+Now when you lock you phone, apps and payments using fingerprint, it means you are using the same password in all the places and this password which you chose can't change.

 ## How secure is Fingerprint based authentication?